aarpon/aarpon.github.io/index.markdown

 layout: home
 ---

 Welcome, friend.
 Some initial info [about](about) me.
-Stay stuned for more.
+Stay tuned for more.